Agreement Cover

 If you need a divorce, the Court must grant the divorce.

-You have the option of agreeing on an attorney to represent one party to have the agreement approved.
+You can agree on an attorney to represent one party to have the agreement approved.
 However, one attorney cannot represent all the parties.

-Do you take a retainer upfront and bill against that, or do you charge a flat fee?
+Do you take a retainer upfront and bill against it, or charge a flat fee?

 You pay an initial consultation fee, which is due before the first meeting.
-At the initial meeting, we will determine the number of issues in your case and what the projected costs are.
+At the initial meeting, we will determine the number of issues in your case and the projected costs.

 We charge an hourly rate for all additional time above the initial retainer.